li-pengcheng/li-pengcheng.github.io/_pages/about.md

 typora-root-url: ..
 ---

 Greeting!
 My name is Pengcheng Li(李鹏程).
 I received my Master degree from Chongqing University of Posts and Telecommunications, China, in 2020.
 I am now  Ph.D. student in School of Communications and Information Engineering at Chongqing University of Posts and telecommunications, China.
-I am a member of the Image and Vedio Processing Group (IVP) under the supervision of Chenqiang Gao.
+I am a member of the  intelligent media group (IMG) under the supervision of Chenqiang Gao.
 My research interests include: Medical Image Analysis, Computer Vision and Machine Learning.

 <h2>News</h2>
 <ul>